Process vs. Outcome Reward: Which is Better for Agentic RAG Reinforcement Learning: Experiments

 \subsection{Training Efficiency}

-Figure~\ref{fig:efficiency} compares the training efficiency of \name and Search-R1, both trained on 4 NVIDIA A100 80GB GPUs.
+Figure~\ref{fig:efficiency} compares the training efficiency of \name and Search-R1.
 The figure illustrates the progression of EM scores with increasing GPU hours across three datasets.
 The results reveal that \name has higher training efficiency compared to Search-R1. \name achieves superior EM scores with fewer GPU hours, indicating that it requires less training data and compute to reach strong performance levels.
 In contrast, Search-R1 requires significantly more GPU hours to reach similar performance.

 The efficiency gap between the two models is particularly notable on multi-hop question answering tasks.
 For the single-hop PopQA dataset, performance gains for both models are comparably rapid as training progresses.
 However, for multi-hop datasets such as 2WikiMultiHopQA and HotpotQA, \name consistently demonstrates significant improvements with increased GPU hours.
 This further underscores its effectiveness on complex reasoning tasks, where it delivers faster and greater performance improvements with fewer resources.